kailasaneesh/VLSI-Design-Internship-SMEClabs/1-Gates/OR-Gate/README.md

 | 1 | 0 | 1 |
 | 1 | 1 | 1 |

-## Tools Used
+## Software Used

 - VHDL
 - ModelSim
-- IEEE `std_logic_1164`

-## What I Learned
+## Key Concepts

+- Writing VHDL code for basic logic circuits
-- Implementing an OR gate in VHDL
+- Understanding the operation of an OR gate
-- Understanding logical OR operation
-- Compiling and simulating VHDL designs in ModelSim
+- Simulating and verifying the design using ModelSim

----

-**Author:** Kailas Aneesh